PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 Macros
 -------------------
 A_checkTime.C          Check that the event are ordered by total time.
+OBSOLETE

 A_eventFinder_plot.C	find event and plot an anode map of charge and time.
 			print on screen also the entry of the first pad of the event